tenstorrent/tt-mlir/docs/src/adding-an-op.md

 - Pass `--ttir-layout` is a prerequisite before running `convert-ttir-to-ttnn`.
   This pass is responsible for converting the input tensors to device memory space and tile layout before lowering to TTNN.
-- Pass `--ttnn-open-device` is also a prerequisite, it surrounds the main function body with open/close device.
 - This test is asserting that `ttir.matmul` converts to `ttnn.matmul`.

 To run the test, you can use the following command: